liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/02-generating-a persistence-framework-for-jsf-portlets.markdown

 Before you get started defining the service layer, there's one additional thing you'll need to add to your `service.xml` file.
-The JSF guestbook will have a slightly different implemenation of its service layer compared to the MVC portlet, so we'll need to account for that slight change in the way your services are built.
+The JSF guestbook will have a slightly different implementation of its service layer compared to the MVC portlet, so we'll need to account for that slight change in the way your services are built.